SamKouteili/Symbolic-Execution-Engine/README.md

 # Symbolic Execution Engine
 CPSC 554 - Spring 2022

-*Author: Sam Kouteili, Nhi Nguyen*
+*Authors: Sam Kouteili, Nhi Nguyen*

 ## Part 1: How to run see